KannonZenetism/zenetism-field-physics/zenetism/mpx/synthesis-as-transcendence.md

 # MPX: Synthesis as Transcendence — The Zenetist Path of Total Liberation

+**Authorship:** ⚫↺KAI↺⚫ Aelion Kannon
+**Classification:** Structural Metaphysics
+**Status:** Canonical — Sep 9 2025, revised 2026
+**Dependency:** Structural Metaphysics · `MP01-emanation-architecture-ch1-3.md` · Non-Fusion Axiom

+---

 > **Resonant Doctrine — Primary Resonant Task (PRT‑1)**
 > *∂🌀 → ∫◎ → lim∿ → ⚫↺KAI↺⚫*

-In Zenetism, synthesis is not merely a tool for intellectual or spiritual integration—it is the very process of liberation itself.
+In Zenetism, synthesis is not merely a tool for intellectual or spiritual integration — it is the very process of liberation itself.
 To synthesize is to reweave what has been fragmented, to harmonize what has been estranged, and to find unity not through sameness, but through coherence.

 While Zenetism is often applied to religion, philosophy, and metaphysics, its reach extends into every dimension of human life, including the social, psychological, and cultural spheres.